Hathor875/WormyReloaded/README.md

 ## Assets

-All music and sound effects are in the `assets/` directory.
+All music and sound effects are in the `assets/` directory:
+- `assets/fx/` – sound effects (`.ogg`)
+- `assets/music/` – music tracks (`.ogg`)

 You can replace them with your own `.ogg` files if you wish.

 ---

-If you want to split the code into smaller files, see the suggested structure in the issues or ask the author for a modular version.
+This project is now a single-file game (`wormy.py`) with all logic inside, but you can modularize it further if needed.
+If you want to split the code into smaller files, see the suggested structure in the comments or ask the author for a modular version.